RaspberryPiFoundation/webdev-curriculum/en-GB/pixel-art/index.md

 ![screenshot](images/pixel-art-final.png)

-Ask a volunteer if you can use the Windows Snipping Tool or an alternative to save a copy of your pixel art as an image.
+Ask your club leader if you can use the Windows Snipping Tool or an alternative to save a copy of your pixel art as an image.

 ## Save Your Project {.save}